indira439/Spring-Xml-Demo/README.md

 ## Spring Fundamentals with XML Configurations

-# Task 4:
+# Task 5:

-From the autowire-xml branch of spring-xml-demo repo created an aware-interface branch.
+From the aware-interface branch of spring-xml-demo repo created a bean-lifecycle branch.

-Implemented ApplicationContextAware, BeanFactoryAware, BeanNameAware in the Movie class and printed their results.

-Pushed the code to aware-interface branch.
+Added BeanLifecycleDemoBean class in com.stackroute.demo that implements InitializingBean and DisposableBean.

+Override the required methods to print out messages.
+Define BeanLifecycleDemoBean as a bean in beans.xml.
+Run the application and observe the result.

+Added two methods customInit() and customDestroy() to the BeanLifecycleDemoBean class and print out custom messages.

+In the BeanLifecycleDemoBean bean definition, in beans.xml, set the customInit() and customDestroy() methods to be called.
+Run the application.